 In addition to the single application profiling for non-root devices, Streamline also supports systemwide Android profiling when running on development devices with root access.
 System profiling enables manufacturers to simultaneously monitor all applications and services running on their device, allowing identification of problematic processes or scheduling behaviors.

 Some Streamline features are license-managed.
 For more information, see Licenses in the Arm Streamline User Guide.

 Related information

-Application profiling on an Android device on page 13 System profiling on an Android device on page 18
+Debuggable application profiling on page 13 System profiling on page 18

-2.2 Compiling your application
+2.2 Compile your application